UofTCoders/rcourse/paper.md

 MIT License.
 Our course is a response to the growing need for programmatic training emphasizing sound data analysis practices among researchers.
-We believe the included lesson topics, open accessibility, and modularity of our course makes it an ideal resource for instructors and an excellent contribution to JOSE.
+We believe the included lesson topics, open accessibility, and modularity of our course makes it an ideal resource for instructors.

 # Statement of Need